ftravers/datomic-tutorial/README.md

 Okay, that looks a lot nicer!

-The way to understand pull syntax is that the first argument is the entity that you want to apply the pull syntax to.
-As a reminder lets put that here again so its fresh in your mind:
+The way to understand pull syntax is that the first argument is the entity that you want to apply a pull pattern to.
+The second part is the **pull pattern**.

+Lets remind ourselves of the shape of the data in the DB:

     (def test-data
       [{:db/id #db/id[:db.part/user -1]